 2. To make the cut, it’s best to use a rotary cutter and a healing mat.
-You could technically use scissors, but I would trace on the fabric with a fabric pen first so that its as straight as possible.
+You could technically use scissors, but I would trace on the fabric with a fabric pen or tailors chalk first so that it’s as straight as possible.

 3. After you have made the cut, fold out the shirt and check to make sure you like the look of the neckline.
 If you want it lower, cut a bit more out.
 If it’s scary to just cut it, feel free to use a fabric marker first.

 4. Sew shoulder seams if you haven’t already.
 Next you need to measure the new hole you made to find the length of the neckband.
-So, measure all the way around with a flexible tape measurer (or fold it in half, measure that, and double it).
+Measure all the way around the neckline hole with a flexible tape measurer (or fold it in half, measure that, and double it).

-5. Take the measurement around the neck and times it by .8 to .85 to get 80% to 85% of the full measurement (see note below to know what percentage to use).
+5. Take the measurement around the neck and mutiply it by .8 to .85 to get 80% to 85% of the full neckline measurement (see note below to know what percentage to use).
 This is your neckband length.

 6. Attach your new neckband by first sewing the short ends of the neckband right sides together, then folding wrong sides together.
 Quarter the neck hole and neckband then pin or clip the neckband onto the neck hole right sides together aligning the seam in the neckband with the back of the garment.
 Sew with a stretch stitch or sew the neckband onto the garment.
 See Graphic below for help with this part or see my post HERE on how to attach a neckband to a garment.